syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

 #### Example

-> In JIRA's "classic workflow", an issue which is *in progress* can be
+> In Jira's "classic workflow", an issue which is *in progress* can be
 > *resolved* or *closed*.
 Hence, for such issues which are mentioned in a
 > commit message, SmartGit will offer both resolutions, because these are
 > reasonable transitions when pushing a commit.